Direct/iterative hybrid solver for scattering by inhomogeneous media: Conclusions

 \section{Conclusions}

 This paper introduced a new methodology for solutions of two-dimensional problems of scattering by penetrable inhomogeneous media with possibly discontinuous refractivity.
-The solver achieves high-order convergence for smooth refractivities and, to the best the of our knowledge, it is the first direct solver which gives second order convergence for discontinuous refractivity which has been demonstrated for problems of high-frequency.
-Without extra additions the method can easily handle scatterers with geometric singularities such as corners and cusps.
-So far, we have considered only inhomogeneous scattering by acoustic waves.
-Extensions to electromagnetic and elastic wave scattering problems, as well as three-dimensional configurations are envisioned.
+The solver achieves high-order convergence for smooth refractivities at nearly-linear computing cost, and, to the best the of our knowledge, it is the first hybrid direct/iterative solver which yields second order convergence for discontinuous refractivities, and for low- or high-frequencies alike.
+The method additionally enjoys very low dispersion for either smooth or discontinuous refractive indexes, and it can natively and easily handle scatterers with complicated geometric singularities, including e.g. as corners and cusps.
+Extensions of the proposed approach to electromagnetic and elastic wave scattering problems, as well as three-dimensional configurations are envisioned.